 This course is a half-semester course.
-The midterm exam will be given on Tuesday, February 8.
+The midterm exam will be given on Tuesday, February 7.
 The midterm will be approximately 1 hour.
 It will cover material from chapters 1 through 8 and 10 through 12 of the text as well as material from the lectures (possibly adjusted, depending on the pace of the lectures).
-The final exam will be given at the scheduled exam time-that is, during the last class period on Tuesday, March 1, from from 12:40 - 2:30.
+The final exam will be given at the scheduled exam time-that is, during the last class period on Tuesday, February 28, from from 12:40 - 2:30.
 It will be a comprehensive exam, though more weight will be given to post-midterm material.

 The COVID situation will dictate the format of the exams.
-They are quite likely to be online exams, but if the case rates decline considerably, they may be in person.
+They are quite likely to be in person exams, but if case rates or the severity of cases spike up, they may be online.

 If you have a question about the grading of an exam or homework assignment, please write a brief note explaining your question, attach it to the front of the assignment, and turn it in to the instructor (me).
-We will quickly get back to you with a response.
+I will quickly get back to you with a response.

-Exam rules: The exams will be closed-book, closed-notes.
+Exam rules: The intended format for the exams is closed-book, closed-notes.